Quebec Bridge: Completion

-Construction was ultimately completed in September 1917, at a total cost of $23 million and the lives of 88 bridgeworkers.
-On the 17th of October, the first train crossed the bridge from Quebec to Lévis and on December 3, 1917, the Quebec Bridge officially opened for rail traffic, after almost two decades of construction.
-Its centre span of 549 metres (1800 ft) remains the longest cantilevered bridge span in the world and is considered a major engineering feat.
+Construction was ultimately completed in September 1917 at a total cost of $23 million and the lives of 88 bridgeworkers.
+On 17 October, the first train crossed the bridge from Quebec to Lévis, and on 3 December 1917, the Quebec Bridge officially opened for rail traffic, after almost two decades of construction.
+Its centre span of 549 m (1800 ft) remains the longest cantilevered bridge span in the world and is considered a major engineering feat.
 The Quebec Bridge was declared an International Historic Civil Engineering Landmark in 1987 by the Canadian and American Society of Civil Engineers.

 Post-completion history

 The bridge was built and designed primarily as a railway bridge, but the streetcar lines (used by Quebec Railway, Light & Power Company) and one of the two railway tracks were converted into automobile and pedestrian/cycling lanes in subsequent years.
-In 1970 the Pierre Laporte Suspension Bridge opened just upstream to accommodate freeway traffic on Autoroute 73.
+In 1970, the Pierre Laporte Suspension Bridge opened just upstream to accommodate freeway traffic on Autoroute 73.

-On January 24, 1996, the bridge was declared a National Historic Site.
+On 24 November 1995, the bridge was declared a National Historic Site.

 The bridge has been featured on two commemorative postage stamps, one issued by the Post Office Department in 1929, and another by Canada Post in 1995.

 The bridge was built as part of the National Transcontinental Railway, which was merged into the Canadian Government Railways and later became part of the Canadian National Railway (CN).
-The Canadian Government Railways company was maintained by the federal government until 1993, when a Privy Council order dated July 22 authorized the sale of Canadian Government Railways to the Crown corporation CN for one dollar (CAD).
-On this date, the Quebec Bridge also came under complete ownership of CN.
+The Canadian Government Railways company was maintained by the federal government until 1993, when a Privy Council order dated 22 July authorized the sale of Canadian Government Railways to the Crown corporation CN for one Canadian dollar.
+On that date, the Quebec Bridge also came under complete ownership of CN.
 CN was privatized in November 1995, making the bridge privately owned.

-Despite its private ownership, CN receives federal and provincial funding to undertake repairs and maintenance on the structure.
+Despite its private ownership, CN received federal and provincial funding to undertake repairs and maintenance on the structure.
 Its railway designation is mile 0.2 subdivision Bridge.